How to Create a Living Will: A Step-by-Step Guide to Ensure Your Medical Wishes Are Honored

 Consult Legal Resources

 Research state-specific legal requirements.
-Check that your living will complies with local laws since regulations differ across states.
+Check that your living will comply with local laws since state regulations differ.
 Use resources like the American Bar Association or state health department websites.
-Consulting an attorney who specializes in elder law or estate planning can provide tailored guidance and ensure the document’s validity.
+Consulting an attorney specialising in elder law or estate planning can provide tailored guidance and ensure the document’s validity.

 Drafting the Document